 Employee-owned DAI is now a global development company with a record of delivering results in 160 countries.
 But it remains today what it was as a start-up: innovative, alert, self-critical, and forward-looking—and driven by a powerful sense of corporate purpose.
 Our mission remains essentially unchanged from the days of the founders.

-DAI’s mission is to make a lasting difference in the world by helping developing nations become more prosperous, fairer and more just, cleaner, safer, healthier, more stable, more efficient, and better governed.
+DAI’s mission is to make a lasting difference in the world by helping people improve their lives.
+We envision a world in which communities and societies become more prosperous, fairer and better governed, safer, healthier, and environmentally more sustainable.

 Incorporated in 1970 as Development Alternatives, Inc., DAI made its earliest mark through a series of analytical studies.
 In 1973, we won a contract to analyze 36 U.S. Agency for International Development (USAID) projects in Latin America and Africa.